CescaNeri/DataMining-MachineLearning/data-mining/clustering/clustering.md

 ![](coph.jpg)

-To define weather the measures obtained are good or bad, we need to define some KPIs obtained by comparing our results with the results obtained with random data.
+To define whether the measures obtained are good or bad, we need to define some KPIs obtained by comparing our results with the results obtained with random data.

 We are looking for non-random patterns, so, the more atypical the result we get is, the more likely it is to represent a non-random pattern in the data.